Monday, June 24, 2024

 Harry Potter also seems a bit silly to include, and yet, Steve Donoghue, in one of his many videos, makes the point that of all the YA literature currently in print, Harry Potter is the only one that's certain to survive into the next century.
 So it's also a modern classic, of sorts.

 Actually, when you consider that the vast majority of books published go out of print after one year, anything from the 20th Century that is still being printed and talked about has already kind of passed the test of time.
 Granted, a lot of these books won't be remembered in another 200 years.
-But I'm not living 200 years in the future, I'm living now and talking about what the culture is now.
+But then I'm not living 200 years in the future, I'm living now and talking about what the culture is now.

 So, for the purposes of this list, I'm going to be generous about the definition of 20th Century classics.